simon04/gnome-shell-extension-weather/README.md

     gsettings set org.gnome.shell.extensions.weather unit celsius
     gsettings set org.gnome.shell.extensions.weather unit fahrenheit

-#### Displayed Location (optional)

-Sometimes your WOEID location isn't quite right (it's the next major city around).
-To customise the displayed city you can type:

-    gsettings set org.gnome.shell.extensions.weather city your_city

 #### Translate Weather Conditions (optional, true by default)

 You may want to configure whether to translate the weather condition.
 If enabled, the condition is translated based on the weather code.
 If disabled, the condition string from Yahoo is taken.
 Note: Enabling the translation sometimes results in loss of accuracy, e.g., the condition string "PM Thunderstorms" cannot be expressed in terms of weather codes.